illusion12321/orchestrate-php/README.md

     }
 }

-// as intended you can change the value, then put back to Orchestrate
+// as intended you can change the Value, then put back to Orchestrate
 $object['file_url'] = 'http://myfile.jpg';
 $object->put();